The FBI Never Asked For Access To Hacked Computer Servers

 BuzzFeed News spoke to three cybersecurity companies who have worked on major breaches in the last 15 months, who said that it was “par for the course” for the FBI to do their own forensic research into the hacks.
 None wanted to comment on the record on another cybersecurity company’s work, or the work being done by a national security agency.

-The hack of the DNC servers and the subsequent release of purloined emails by Wikileaks has become a Washington scandal of proportions perhaps not seen since the Watergate era.
-The hacks — part of what intelligence officials, the White House and private sector analysts say was a broader Moscow-directed effort to influence the US election — were specifically designed to undercut democratic nominee Hillary Clinton’s path to the presidency and bolster Donald Trump, according to CIA and FBI analysis.
+The hack of the DNC servers and the subsequent release of purloined emails by WikiLeaks has become a Washington scandal of proportions perhaps not seen since the Watergate era.
+The hacks — part of what intelligence officials, the White House, and private sector analysts say was a broader Moscow-directed effort to influence the US election — were specifically designed to undercut democratic nominee Hillary Clinton’s path to the presidency and bolster Donald Trump, according to CIA and FBI analysis.

 Trump has denied that analysis and mocked the US intelligence agencies that produced it.
 The president-elect is due to receive an in-depth briefing on the subject on Friday.

-In a 13-page report made public the last week of December, the FBI and Department of Homeland Security confirmed in a joint analysis that Russia was behind the widespread hacks, which targeted Democrats with the intention to manipulate the US election.
+In a 13-page report made public the last week of December, the FBI and the Department of Homeland Security confirmed in a joint analysis that Russia was behind the widespread hacks, which targeted Democrats with the intention to manipulate the US election.
 But the analysis was attributed to broad intelligence across both public and private sectors.
 Nowhere in the report does it say that the government conducted its own computer forensics on the DNC servers.

 “Public attribution of these activities to [Russian Intelligence Services] is supported by technical indicators from the U.S. Intelligence Community, DHS, FBI, the private sector, and other entities,” the report says.

-On the heels of the report’s release, the White House expelled 35 Russian diplomats, sanctioned, among other things, two of Russia’s premier intelligence agencies and shut down access to two Russian diplomatic facilities in the US.
+On the heels of the report’s release, the White House expelled 35 Russian diplomats, sanctioned, among other things, two of Russia’s premier intelligence agencies, and shut down access to two Russian diplomatic facilities in the US.

+- It turns out the FBI never examined the DNC's computer servers before publicly tying the hack to Russia 🤔

+- Four people were taken into custody in Chicago after a Facebook Live video appeared to show a young man being tied up and beaten.

 - BuzzFeed News reviewed 28 alleged hateful incidents after Trump's win, and while two cases were fake, the majority of them checked out.